Timeline VCE

 • applications of acid-base reactions in society: for example, natural acidity of rain due to dissolved CO2 and the distinction between the natural acidity of rain and acid rain, or the action of CO2 forming a weak acid in oceans and the consequences for shell growth in marine invertebrates

-Lesson 9 Solution - Video worksheet acid rain covering reactions between acidic gases and water as well acid reactions between metal carbonates, metal hydroxides and metal sulfides.
+Lesson 9 Solution - Worksheet acid rain covering reactions between acidic gases and water as well acid reactions between metal carbonates, metal hydroxides and metal sulfides.

 Quiz 1 Solutions - overall acid equations and ionic equations